samis-dv/docker/README.md

 ## Sandbox

-You can start a development sandbox if you don't have `tusk` or the requirements to run the build scripts (such as bash).
+You can start a development "machine" if you don't have `tusk`, the requirements to run the build scripts (such as bash) and/or is on a Windows machine without WSL.
+This allows you to invoke and debug `tusk` tasks and bash scripts.

 All you need is `docker` and `docker-compose`.
-This allows you to invoke and debug `tusk` tasks and bash scripts.

 ### Starting a sandbox with `tusk`